Bedsores and Death - Can Bedsores Lead to Death?

 - Dark-colored scabbing

-If you notice your loved one or any other nursing home resident with signs of bedsores, find medical attention for that person right away.
+If you notice your loved one or any other nursing home resident with signs of bedsores, report and find medical attention for that person right away.

 How can you avoid bedsores in a nursing home?